ropensci-archive/bomrang/README.md

 #### Example using `get_satellite_imagery`

-`get_satellite_imagery()` fetches BoM satellite GeoTIFF imagery, returning a raster stack object and takes three arguments.
+`get_satellite_imagery()` fetches BOM satellite GeoTIFF imagery, returning a raster stack object and takes three arguments.
 Files are available at ten minute update frequency with a 24 hour delete time.
 It is suggested to check file availability first by using `get_available_imagery()`.
 The arguments are:

--   `product_id`, a character value of the BoM product ID to download.
+-   `product_id`, a character value of the BOM product ID to download.
 Alternatively, a vector of values from `get_available_imagery()` may be used here.
 This argument is mandatory.

 -   `scans` a numeric value for the number of scans to download, starting with the most recent and progressing backwards, *e.g.*, `1` - the most recent single scan available , `6` - the most recent hour available, `12` - the most recent 2 hours available, etc. Negating will return the oldest files first.
 Defaults to 1.
 This argument is optional.